Table of Contents

 Return on capital measures how well a company is able to allocate its capital to investments that are profitable.
 To figure out this number, you’d subtract dividends from net income, then divide that by the sum total of the company’s debt and equity.

-By applying EBIT, EPS, and return on capital, the magic formula method is intended to determine the best quality companies at the best price.
+By applying EBIT, EPS, and return on capital, the Magic Formula method is intended to determine quality companies at an attractive price.

 How Magic Formula Investing Works

-For investors interested in using the magic investing formula to build a portfolio, there’s a specific sequence of steps to follow that Greenblatt outlines.
+For investors interested in using the Magic Formula to help build a portfolio, there’s a specific sequence of steps to follow that Greenblatt outlines.

 1. Set a Market Capitalization Threshold